EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 **Figure 9 - operational enabler practices**

 These practices are based on our principle of [operating models are selected on financial exposure and product feature demand](https://you-build-it-you-run-it.playbook.ee/principles#operating-models-are-selected-on-financial-exposure-and-product-feature-demand).
-If you're unable to establish them, you'll suffer from the [Operations treacle pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#operations-treacle).

 ## Pre-approve low risk, repeatable changes